Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Preparation of a thermal distribution for the transverse field Ising model

-We always set $\lambda=1$ for the simulations in the main text.
+The transverse field here is chosen of the same strength as the Ising interaction, although this is not a necessary requirement for testing Jarzynski's equality using our protocol.
 In order to simplify the realization on a quantum computer, we impose periodic boundary conditions, and add an additional Pauli string to eliminate unwanted terms that appear in the Jordan-Wigner transformation:

 Note that the multi-body term becomes negligible in the thermodynamic limit.

 As a first step, we transform the Hamiltonian into fermionic modes using a Jordan-Wigner transform:

 This gives the following fermionic Hamiltonian: